 DIY Pizza Snack Stacks

 My kids love the cheese, meat and cracker 'pizza' stack packs you can get at the supermarket - this is a great way to save some money by making them yourself.
-Simply fill our Pack & Snack bags with crackers of your choice, fill a snack box or lunchbox with toppings and let your kids stack them as they please!
+Simply fill a snack box or lunchbox with toppings and let your kids stack them as they please!

 For toppings, try salami and cheddar, ham and pineapple or tomato and olives.